vinceskahan/nodeMCU-ds18b20-to-mqtt/README.md

 This is likely either a loose/disconnected DATA jumper, or you are connected to a pin on the 'hardware' that does not match the pin in the .ino file you loaded.

+## disclaimer

+This is probably pretty horrid code, but it seems to work.
+Usually.

+I'm currently battling wifi and/or MQTT drops which are intermittent and difficult to resolve.
+I have LED blink codes enabled to blink the onboard LED with different patterns to try to identify what the situation is without needing to run connected to a computer and monitoring the serial console.

+* Successful publishing = a few 100ms flashes of the LED
+* MQTT needing to reconnect = a few 100ms, a few 500ms, a few 100ms flashes ala SOS
+* MQTT error sending = a few 1s flashes